SUKRUTH-ES/PES1UG24CS160-pes-vcs/README.md

 that points to a commit hash which exists, but whose tree or blob dependencies have already been deleted, causing future reads or log/tree walks to fail.

-### Notes

-When you send the screenshots, they can be inserted directly under each placeholder using normal Markdown image syntax.

 ---